fish98/XDownloader/README.md

 + opt : set whether you want to download the selected page[default false]
 + page : (if the opt is set to true) => set the download mission start page and the end page
 + viewMode: select view mode as huge or normal
++ origin: Download the original sized image instead of the zipped image displayed on the page(When aviliable)

 + More Config Will Be Exported Out Soon